Hospitals & Asylums

 unemployed people suffering from mental illness, the diagnosis of mental

 illness or discrimination on the basis of alleged mentally illness (ami).
-Under 24USC(9)§326 (1&2) a psychiatric hospital must

-release a patient in 48 hours from making a request or begin judicial process
+(1&2) a psychiatric hospital must release a patient in 48 hours from making

-in five days.
-No patient held without
+a request or begin judicial process in five days.
+No patient held without criminal charge, who

-criminal charge, who verbalizes their preference for community alternatives,
+verbalizes their preference for community alternatives, whether or not they can

-whether or not they can afford them, should be denied release.
-Timely
+afford them, should be denied release.
+Timely torts regarding release

-torts regarding release create an enforceable Mental Institution Relative
+create an enforceable Mental Institution Relative Release Order Request (MIRROR).
+Should the

-locally enforced by social worker
+enforced by social worker pursuant to

-Health Service Administration (SAMHSA).
+Mental Health Service Administration (SAMHSA).

 This Act abolishes civil commitment, judge enforced medication and